-- 1. Targets are formulated relating to specific behaviours which need to be modified.
+- Targets are formulated relating to specific behaviours which need to be modified.
 Avoid vague targets like 'kind hands and feet.'
-Targets should be clear and specific (i.e., to stay in my seat during lessons). - 2.
-Determine length of time BAR will apply for this should usually be a short-term measure (2/3 weeks) - 3.
-Targets are agreed with child.
+Targets should be clear, specific and understood by the child (i.e., to stay in my seat during lessons). - Determine length of time BAR will apply for this should usually be a short-term measure (2/3 weeks) - Targets are agreed with child.
 There is a discussion about what happens if they achieve their targets.
 This will be child-centred.
-Rewards may happen on a session by session, daily or weekly basis depending on need, age and stage of the child. - 4.
-BAR Targets are discussed with parent/carer by teacher.
-Agree with parent/carer that a copy of the page or the book will be sent home at the end of the day so that the family can celebrate positive choices. - 5.
-BAR signed by parents/carers, class teacher, child and Headteacher. - 6.
-Class teacher informs staff working with the class such as Forest School Lead, PE Coach about the BAR so its use is consistent by all staff. - 7.
-BAR implemented. - 8.
-BAR is reviewed on a regular basis by SLT or Learning Mentor. - 9.
-Review BAR at end of initial period in consultation with parents/carers, the child and relevant staff.
+Rewards may happen on a session by session, daily or weekly basis depending on need, age and stage of the child. - BAR Targets are discussed with parent/carer by teacher.
+Agree with parent/carer that a copy of the page or the book will be sent home at the end of the day so that the family can celebrate positive choices. - BAR signed by parents/carers, class teacher, child and Headteacher. - Class teacher informs staff working with the class such as Forest School Lead, PE Coach about the BAR so its use is consistent by all staff. - BAR implemented. - BAR is reviewed on a regular basis by SLT or Learning Mentor. - Review BAR at end of initial period in consultation with parents/carers, the child and relevant staff.